fluxio/flux-sdk-js/docs/tutorial/Chapter-5.md

 ![image alt text](image_10.png)

 Now we can add some code to write to "Slider Value" cell (or any other cell you select).
-First, add a new function updateCellValue to your helpers.js file.
+First, add a new function `updateCellValue` to your `js/helpers.js` file.
 This will do the work of actually sending the value to Flux:

+{% label %}js/helpers.js{% endlabel %}
 ```js
 /**
  * Update the value in a project cell (key).